mvolkmann/context-easy/README.md

 ## Versions

-By default context-easy saves context state data in `sessionStorage` so it can be retrieved if the user refreshes the browser.
 During development when the shape of the initial state changes, it is desirable to replace what is in `sessionStorage` with the new initial state.